 A thorough and well-designed onboarding process can help ease the anxiety and self-doubt that new employees may have.

 To help you and your business improve the onboarding process and increase the chances of retaining top talent, we've compiled a few tips that you may wish to consider.

 The first six months are crucial

-A whopping 90% of new employees use their experience during the first six months in their new role to decide whether to commit themselves for the long-term Keeping employees beyond the first six months is vital to the long-term success of both your recruit and the business.
+A whopping 90% of new employees use their experience during the first six months in their new role to decide whether to commit themselves to the long-term.

 By simply getting the first six months right, you can lay the foundations for your new recruits to have a long and prosperous career in your company.